Faiz Bhora

-Faiz Y. Bhora is an American thoracic surgeon and serves as System Chief of Thoracic Surgery and Thoracic Oncology Program for Nuvance Health, a group of seven hospitals in the Mid Hudson Valley, NY and Western Connecticut, serving 1.5 million individuals and having over 2600 healthcare providers and physicians.
+Faiz Y. Bhora is an American thoracic surgeon.
+In 2022 he was appointed as the inaugural Regional Chair of Surgery for the central region for Hackensack Meridian Health.
 He is also the Associate Program Director of the Surgery Residency Program at Danbury Hospital.

 Bhora specializes in minimally invasive approaches to thoracic diseases, including the use of video-assisted thoracoscopic surgery (VATS).
 This procedure is performed using a small video camera that is inserted into the patient's chest with robotic techniques.
 This includes the use of the da Vinci Surgical System to perform minimally invasive thoracic surgery.

 Prior to his current position, he was the Chief of Thoracic Surgery, Associate Program Director of General Surgery Residency, Director of Robotic Thoracic Surgery and Research and Co-Director of the Airway Center at Mount Sinai West and Mount Sinai Morningside in New York City.
-He held an academic appointment as Associate Professor of Thoracic Surgery at The Icahn School of Medicine at Mount Sinai and was previously Associate Professor of Surgery at Columbia University College of Physicians and Surgeons.
-Bhora has served as a Board Member of Mount Sinai Health Partners, an elected position with overall responsibility for Clinical Integration, Quality, Outside Relationships, Guidelines, Audit and Compliance for over 6000 physicians.

-Bhora serves as chair of the Clinical Competency Committee for the Danbury Hospital General Surgery Residency.
+He held an academic appointment as Associate Professor of Thoracic Surgery at The Icahn School of Medicine at Mount Sinai, he served as System Chief of Thoracic Surgery and Thoracic Oncology Program at Nuvance Health, a group of seven hospitals in the Mid Hudson Valley area of New York and Western Connecticut, serving 1.5 million individuals, and having over 2,600 healthcare providers and physicians and was previously Associate Professor of Surgery at Columbia University College of Physicians and Surgeons.
+Bhora has also served as a Board Member of Mount Sinai Health Partners and previously as chair of the Clinical Competency Committee for the Danbury Hospital General Surgery Residency before he was asked to step down from the position due to allegations of harassment toward the residents.

 Biography

 Bhora received his MD from the Aga Khan University.
 He completed a residency in General Surgery at the George Washington University Medical Center, followed by Cardiothoracic Surgery training at UCLA Medical Center.
+He completed his MBBS in 1992.
 In addition, he completed a fellowship in Thoracic Oncology Surgery at The University of Pennsylvania.

-Bhora specializes in minimally invasive approaches to thoracic diseases, using Video-assisted thoracoscopic surgery and robot-assisted surgery techniques to perform minimally invasive operations.
+Bhora specializes in minimally invasive approaches to thoracic diseases, using Video-assisted thoracoscopic surgery, and robot-assisted surgery techniques to perform minimally invasive operations.
 He is nationally and internationally known for his expertise in robotic and advanced airway surgery.
-He has led his team to developing one of the most robust thoracic surgical practices in New York City.
-In addition, he has started airway and robotic thoracic surgery programs in Dubai, UAE and Doha, Qatar and is actively involved in Graduate Medical Education in Pakistan at his alma mater, the Aga Khan University.
+In addition, he has started airway and robotic thoracic surgery programs in Dubai, UAE and Doha, Qatar, and is actively involved in Graduate Medical Education in Pakistan at his alma mater, the Aga Khan University.

-Bhora is the inventor of TIO, an airway device that serves as a bit block, oral airway and oxygen delivery system.
+Bhora is the inventor of TIO, an airway device that serves as a bit block, oral airway, and oxygen delivery system.
 He is also Co-Founder of NuHeal Partners, a software startup focusing on Patient Experience and Transparency in Healthcare delivery.

 Bhora has been President of the New York General Thoracic Surgical Club (NYGTSC), the premier general thoracic surgical society in the tristate area for the last decade.
 He is also the President of the Eastern Cardiothoracic Surgical Society (ECTSS), the largest society of thoracic surgeons on the east coast.